UoB-COMSM0166/2025-group-1/README.md

 5. Return/Patrol: If the player leaves the platform, a short countdown (e.g., two seconds) triggers a return to Standby or Patrol, preventing off-platform pursuits.

+**Transition Mechanics**

+Platform Detection: A collision or overlap function verifies whether the player and enemy share the same platform by checking bounding-box overlaps or proximity to platform boundary markers.

+Distance Check & Thresholds: We run a continuous distance check to determine when to switch from Chase to Attack.
+We fine-tune the attackRange threshold to ensure the AI has enough animation frames to complete its attack sequence once the transition occurs.

+State Timers & Return Delay: Upon player exit, a brief countdown timer starts (e.g., two seconds).
+Only if the player remains off-platform for the full duration does the enemy revert to Standby or Patrol, smoothing the state change and preventing unnecessary off-platform chasing.

+**Implementation Details**

+In the main update loop, collision tests and distance calculations drive state transitions.
+We toggle the enemy’s speed variable between patrolSpeed and attackSpeed, and enforce platform boundaries by reversing direction at edges.
+This FSM-driven approach reduces collision and boundary-detection errors, ensuring enemies remain reliable threats that enhance gameplay without sacrificing stability or maintainability.
+Overall, this FSM pattern balances complexity and functionality, giving designers clear hooks for future tweaks.

 **Add Animation 3 !!**